open-telemetry/weaver/crates/weaver_forge/README.md

       ...
 ```

-The command `weaver generate registry markdown` will generate the markdown
+The command `weaver generate registry rust` will generate the rust
-files based on the templates located in the `templates/registry/markdown`.
+files based on the templates located in the `templates/registry/rust`.

-When the name of a file (excluding the extension) matches a recognized pattern
-(e.g., attribute_group, groups, ...), OTel Weaver extracts the objects from the
-registry and passes them to the template at the time of its evaluation.
-Depending on the nature of the pattern, the template is evaluated as many times
-as there are objects that match or only once if the pattern corresponds to a
-set of objects.
 By default, the name of the file that will be generated from
 the template will be that of the template, but it is possible within the
 template to dynamically redefine the name of the produced file.